 Made with just 4 simple ingredients – Greek yogurt, cilantro, edamame and olive oil – this creamy dip is high protein, low in calories and bursting with flavor!

-How to Make Edamame Hummus
+How to Make Edamame Dip

 Toss it in a blender or food processor and blend until smooth and it’s done.
 That’s the beauty of this easy recipe!
 Only 2 minutes to make it!